 As a nationally recognized expert in the federal Clean Water Act’s Section 404 Program, especially jurisdictional and compensatory mitigation issues, Matt served on national EPA work groups developing federal guidance and regulations on Clean Water Act jurisdiction, and agriculture and enforcement issues.
 He convened and supervised teams to prepare expert testimony for litigation for federal court cases.
 He also testified before federal grand juries and served several times as an expert witness on wetland regulatory and technical matters in civil litigation at both federal and state levels for cases involving residential development, agricultural conversions, oil and gas exploration and production, and Superfund remedies.

-He served as the technical expert for EPA Clean Water Act section 404(c) veto actions for projects in New England and advised both EPA Headquarters and other EPA Regions on section 404(c) veto actions and controversial projects in other parts of the country.
+He provided technical and scientific advice and guidance to other EPA Regions on regulatory actions and controversial projects in other parts of the country.
 While with EPA Headquarters, he provided oversight for controversial cases, including section 404(c) veto actions.

 Matt is highly skilled and has extensive experience with wetland and other aquatic resource issues for major projects involving transportation, energy, agriculture, commercial and port development, residential development, recreation, and Superfund cleanup.
 Among others, he managed or served as the technical expert for projects involving:

 – Transportation, such as major highway extensions and large rail line extensions;

 – Energy, such as wind turbine fields, oil and natural gas exploration and production (including hydraulic fracturing), ground-mounted solar panel siting, and electric and natural gas transmission lines;

 – Agriculture, such as row crops, turf farms and cranberry bog conversions;

 – Shopping mall and industrial park developments;

 – Recreation, such as golf courses and ski area expansion; and,

 – Superfund remedies.